 Reference Services offers personal assistance to members of the ECU community (both on-campus and distance learners) who need help with their research and course assignments.
 Assistance is provided at the reference desk, by telephone and instant messaging, and via the Ask a Librarian e-mail service.
-Members of the Reference staff help users identify relevant print and online sources, learn to use these sources, formulate search strategies, find statistical data, and much more.
+Members of the reference staff help users identify relevant print and online sources, learn to use these sources, formulate search strategies, find statistical data, and much more.
 The Reference Services collection includes high-quality print and online reference materials and databases.
+Reference Services is located at the back of the library and also offers I 20 computer stations, including 6 stations equipped with scanners.

 One of the most inviting areas of the library is the Verona Joyner Langford North Carolina Collection.
 The department collects, preserves, provides access to and actively promotes the use of printed and non-print materials pertaining to the state.
 Holdings include books, broadsides, clipping and vertical files, maps, microforms, periodicals and state documents, for which the library is a full depository.
 The collection emphasizes the history of eastern North Carolina.
 The department's Snow L. and B.W.C.
-Roberts Collection includes more than 1,200 works of fiction set in North Carolina and dating from 1720.
-A number of these books and scores of historical works from the North Carolina Collection have been digitized for the Eastern North Carolina Digital Library.
+Roberts Collection includes more than 1,200 works of fiction set in North Carolina and dating from